[FEATURE] A RE-EDUCATION OF THE MISEDUCATION OF THE MISEDUCATION OF LAURYN HILL

 To mark the release of the monumental album, Ms. Hill is once again blessing the world with her stage presence once again.
 If you’re lucky you may be still able to cop tickets here.

-If not, bask in the glory of what was arguably one of the greatest projects of music ever made below.
-Skipping even one track would be, well, mmiseducation There’s just something about this album that takes you back to a time where you were far less conscious about what it meant to grow and love that can only be explained through this historical album.
+Or at the very least, bask in the glory of what was arguably one of the greatest projects of music ever made below.
+Skipping even one track would be, well, a miseducation in itself.
+There’s just something about this album that takes you back to a time where you were far less conscious about what it meant to grow and love that can only be explained through this historical album.